Part 1 – Ethics

 This article will demonstrate how to maximise marks on these areas using good technique.
 It is, however, specific to the context of auditing and assurance and will therefore have a different focus and application to the way ethics is examined in other areas of the ACCA Qualification.

 The starting point for preparing for any exam is to know the underlying knowledge that is required for this part of the syllabus.
 At this level the content of the guidance is what you should focus on.
 Marks are not awarded for memorising or quoting standard numbers, it is the application of the content of those standards that is important.
-For the Advanced Audit and Assurance exam the following standards are examinable:
+For the Advanced Audit and Assurance exam, refer to the examinable documents link to verify the correct versions for the year of examination.
+These include the IESBA Code of Ethics for Professional Accountants and the ACCA Code of Ethics and Conduct (refer to the examinable documents link in the 'Related links' for full details).

-In addition, for the UK exam candidates will be examined on the Financial Reporting Council’s Revised Ethical Standard 2016, for the IRL exam candidates will be tested on the IAASA’s Ethical Standard for Auditors (Ireland) 2016, and SGP candidates should also refer to the ISCA Code of Professional Conduct and Ethics (Revised November 2015).
+In addition, for the UK exam candidates will be examined on the Financial Reporting Council’s Ethical Standard, for the IRL exam candidates will be tested on the IAASA’s Ethical Standard for Auditors (Ireland), and SGP candidates should also refer to the ISCA Code of Professional Conduct and Ethics.

 The situations you will be appraising at this level will usually involve an assessment of those same principles within scenarios given in the question.
-In addition, you may be expected to identify situations where the auditor is at risk of assuming a management responsibility with respect to providing additional services to audit clients or appreciate the differences between listed (or other public interest entities) and non-listed clients when it comes to applying these principles.
+In addition, you may be expected to identify situations where the auditor is at risk of assuming a management responsibility with respect to providing additional services to audit clients or appreciate the differences between listed (or other public interest entities) and non-listed clients when it comes to applying these principles it would future proof this paper which is more generic in style ie exam technique,.

 With regards to objectivity and independence, the general conceptual approach in the codes is as follows: